 - Evaluation of performance

-Evidence regarding the effectiveness of EBP training programs and components of effective strategies for allied health professionals was summarized in a systematic review of the literature.
-Overall, there is modest evidence regarding improvement in knowledge, skills and attitudes to EBP outcomes and equivocal evidence for behavior (this depends on the behavior strategies used) (Dizon, Grimmer-Somers and Kumar 2012) (http://onlinelibrary.wiley.com/doi/10.1111/j.1744-1609.2012.00295.x/abstract).
+Evidence regarding the effectiveness of EBP training programs and components of effective strategies for allied health professionals was summarised in a systematic review of the literature.
+Overall, there is modest evidence regarding improvement in knowledge, skills and attitudes to EBP outcomes and equivocal evidence for behaviour (this depends on the behaviour strategies used) (Dizon, Grimmer-Somers and Kumar 2012) (http://onlinelibrary.wiley.com/doi/10.1111/j.1744-1609.2012.00295.x/abstract).
 EBP training programs consist of the basic steps in EBP and co-interventions such as integrating principles of adult learning and educational strategies, social theories and models of behavior change.

 Complex interventions required for EBP training of allied health professionals

-Considering the minimum requirements for EBP training programs and the evidence for components of EBP training programs, the notion of EBP training programs as complex interventions and standardizing EBP training programs have been proposed in the literature (Dizon and Grimmer-Somers 2011) (http://www.dovepress.com/complex-interventions-required-to-comprehensively-educate-allied-healt-peer-reviewed-article-AMEP-recommendation1).
-Complex interventions are interventions that aim to influence not only knowledge, skills and attitudes, but more importantly, behavior.
-It is not enough to learn the principles of EBP but it is more important to apply the principles in practice behavior to achieve the expected outcomes.
+Considering the minimum requirements for EBP training programs and the evidence for components of EBP training programs, the notion of EBP training programs as complex interventions and standardising EBP training programs have been proposed in the literature (Dizon and Grimmer-Somers 2011) (http://www.dovepress.com/complex-interventions-required-to-comprehensively-educate-allied-healt-peer-reviewed-article-AMEP-recommendation1).
+Complex interventions are interventions that aim to influence not only knowledge, skills and attitudes, but more importantly, behaviour.
+It is not enough to learn the principles of EBP but it is more important to apply the principles in practice behaviour to achieve the expected outcomes.

 Methods of standardizing EBP training programs as complex interventions